INFO-ESIPE/note-taking/ESIPE/Semestre 3/Java/02 - Lambdas/02 - Lambdas.md

 ### `UnaryOperator`

 `UnaryOperator<T>` is equivalent to `(T) -> T`
-	*We take a type, and return the same type.
-Usually this is used when we apply modifications on an object*

 ```java
 UnaryOperator<String> op = s -> "hello " + s;
 System.out.println(op.apply("unary operator"));